BlookHo/talented_alex_rb/README.md

 The COO, though, likes low prices and wants people buying apple to get a price discount for bulk purchases.
 If you buy 3 or more apple, the price should drop to $4.50.
-Our check-out can scan items in any order, and because the CEO and COO change their minds often, it needs to be flexible regarding our pricing rules.
+Our check-out can scan items in any order, and because the CEO and COO change their minds often, __it needs to be flexible regarding our pricing rules__.

 The interface to our checkout looks like this (shown in Ruby):